This is the character sheet for characters in Shadowchasers: Backwater.

 A Shadowchaser possessing great power that is both a blessing and a curse.
 She is a Kyubi, a powerful fox-like being said to be akin to that of a god.
 Adopted daughter of a wealthly family, she joined the Shadowchasers shortly after the Pleasureland Incident twenty years previously, where her powers forcefully awakened.

-Magikarp Power: The base forms of her Marvel monsters are this due to their low to average stats and sub-par effects but become very powerful stat-wise and effect-wise upon evolution.
-To hammer the point home, one of her monsters is even a direct Expy of Magikarp (with corresponding Gyarados Expy).
+- Magikarp Power: The base forms of her Marvel monsters are this due to their low to average stats and sub-par effects but become very powerful stat-wise and effect-wise upon evolution.
+To hammer the point home, one of her monsters is even a direct Expy of Magikarp.

-Our Yokai Are Different: Maria is a rare Shadowkind called a Kuybi, which resembles a kitsune, but is not related to the Yokai except in the broadest terms.
-(Grouping a Kubai with them is like confusing demons and devils, a common misconception that both races do not like.)
+- Our Demons Are Different: Maria is a rare Shadowkind called a Kuybi, which resembles a kitsune, but is not related to the Yokai except in the broadest terms.

-Parasol of Pain: Rather than the standard sword used by most Shadowchasers, the weapon she uses is a parasol (dubbed Chivalry) that is multifunctional; the top is used like a shield, and a rapier-blade is stored in the handle.
-There’s also one scene where she seems to retrieve it from some sort of Hammerspace pocket.
-(The author has stated that the weapon was made by request by the same clan of dwarves that forge the swords for the whole organization.)
+- Parasol of Pain: Rather than the standard sword used by most Shadowchasers, the weapon she uses is a parasol that is multifunctional; the top is used like a shield, and a rapier-blade is stored in the handle.
+Theres also one scene where she seems to retrieve it from some sort of Hammerspace pocket.

-Tabloid Melodrama: While this is as common for Shadowchasers (at least among Shadowkind) as it is for any celebrity, a few of hers are detailed, and it doesn't bother her that much.
+- Tabloid Melodrama: While this is as common for Shadowchasers as it is for any celebrity, a few of hers are detailed, and it doesn't bother her that much.
 Common claims usually include her being a former member of the Gotthammers, being a former envoy of the Yokai clans, or whether or not she is in a secret relationship with Jalal due to how close the pair are.

-Unlimited Wardrobe: Possibly, it is mentioned in her Character file that she has quite the collection of dresses.
+- Unlimited Wardrobe: It is mentioned in her Character file that she has quite the collection of dresses.

 A young Psychic Duelist who was a former member of the Arcadia Movement.
 She is also stated to be a Style Duelist, utilizing a unique style of dueling and fighting known as 'Starsteel'.
 She also had an involvement in the events of Yu-Gi-Oh!: The Thousand Year Door: Redux.
 Some of the details of which have already been shown in Chapter 67.
 For tropes about her that only pertain in Redux, please see that fic's respective character page.

-Technician Versus Performer: In terms of Duel Monsters, she is the Technician to Tsubasa's Performer.
+- Technician vs. Performer: In terms of Duel Monsters, she is the Technician to Tsubasa's Performer.
 Unlike Tsubasa, Rave prefers to sticking to what her deck does best and prefers to keep it the way it is, improving it along the way.
-On the other hand, this makes her deck and plays overly repetitive and predictable (which Tsubasa has pointed out at times).
+On the other hand, this makes her deck and plays overly repetitive and predictable.

-You Gotta Have Different-Colored Hair: The author mentions in a fun fact that she has the tendency to dye her hair in different colors every so often, so much that she has already forgotten her original hair color.
+- You Gotta Have Blue Hair: The author mentions in a fun fact that she has the tendency to dye her hair in different colors every so often, so much that she has already forgotten her original hair color.

 An Incantifier who is the oldest member and leader of the Backwater Shadowchasers.
 Drawing pleasure out of inflicting pain and suffering upon her enemies, she battles the most foul and powerful of enemies just to see how she can make them beg for mercy she will never grant.

 - Klatchian Coffee: She makes a type of coffee called "Black Hole Blend" that takes the Trope to ridiculous proportions.
 It can dissolve the spoon put in the cup, literally.
-(She has no problem drinking, it, but her teammates tend to pass.)

 A young member of the Shadowchasers, a Shadow-touched with an odd bloodline.
 Possessing the ability to see Duel Spirits as well, his companion is Neo the Magical Knight.
 Neo adopted Tsubasa as his 'squire' the day Tsubasa became a Shadowchaser, though for what purpose remains unknown.